-53.a: A discount rate of 7.00% was used in the valuation.
-The interest rate used in the prior valuation was 7.00%.

-53.b: We assumed that all contributions are from the employer.

-53.c: We used historic 30 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
-We offset the expected investment return by investment expenses of 25 basis points.

-53.d: The interest assumption does not reflect a municipal bond rate.
+- 53.a: A discount rate of 6.75% was used in the valuation.
+The interest rate used in the prior valuation was 6.75%. - 53.b: We assumed that all contributions are from the employer. - 53.c: We used historic 29 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
+We offset the expected investment return by investment expenses of 50 basis points. - 53.d: The interest assumption reflects a municipal bond rate.
+We used the Bond Buyer 20